Biden relies on circumstantial evidence to blame Russia for release of data from what is said to be his son’s laptop

 Still, the former officials cautioned: “We do not have evidence of Russian involvement.”

-Hennessey said given that he not currently the president, Biden is free to come to whatever conclusions he wants based on the publicly available evidence.
+Hennessey said given that he is not currently the president, Biden is free to come to whatever conclusions he wants based on the publicly available evidence.
 But she urged caution generally when attributing a disinformation operation to a foreign power.

 “When we think about it from the perspective of restoring U.S. faith in the findings of the U.S. intelligence community and informing the public — from that perspective, we want to be extraordinarily cautious, never get ahead of the evidence and be restrained,” she said.